Why is superannuation so important?

 To understand this, we need to know what superannuation is.

 Put simply, superannuation in Australia is a vehicle that allows us to save for retirement in a tax effective manner.

 Contributions are made into your superannuation account (or accounts).
+Each superannuation account has a unique SPIN.
 These contributions are invested into assets that you are comfortable with and then your balance is drawn down upon once you cease work or are nearing retirement.

 Refer here for a more in depth understanding of superannuation.